Saltimbanco: Saltimbanco's Diary

 A behind-the-scenes featurette on the making of Saltimbanco.
-Only available in VHS.

 Cirque du Soleil Presents: Saltimbanco

 A television adaptation, filmed live in Atlanta in 1993 and released as a 78-minute VHS in 1994, though the show's acts continued to change significantly after it was filmed.

 Saltimbanco 20 ans Pour Toujours / Forever 20

 In 2012, just before the show's retirement, a behind-the-scenes documentary was filmed, titled Saltimbanco Forever 20 (directed by Eric Chaussé; director of photography: Miguel Henriques; editor: Julie Bouffard).
 This documentary had thus far remained unreleased, although a short clip was leaked in October 2013.
 In 2014 another excerpt was leaked featuring an interview with boleadoras performer Adriana Pegueroles; another clip, about the show's music, was published in 2019.
 In August 2025 the full documentary was found and uploaded to the Internet Archive.

+Critical reception

+Variety, "The show is different, but the lyricism and sense of wonder remain."

+Los Angeles Times, "With the delicacy and strength of a spider’s web, Saltimbanco straddles time and place and captures the imagination as only truly great theater can do."

 Tour

 Saltimbanco toured around the world several times during its original 14-year tour under the Grand Chapiteau.
 It played its final show in the Royal Albert Hall in London on 1 February 1997.
 Saltimbanco was revived the following year on 14 October 1998, and went on to tour the Asia-Pacific region.
 The show played for another nine years, becoming the first Cirque du Soleil show to tour South America, with visits to Santiago, Chile (March 2006); Buenos Aires, Argentina (May 2006); and São Paulo (August 2006) and Rio de Janeiro, Brazil (October 2006).
 That tour's final performance took place in Rio de Janeiro, Brazil on 10 December 2006.

 Following its closure in December 2006, Saltimbanco was configured into an arena show format, and re-launched in July 2007 to commence an extensive North American tour, visiting cities and areas that Cirque du Soleil had previously been unable to visit.
 The tour started in London, Ontario and subsequently toured Canada and the United States.
 Saltimbanco’s three-year tour of North America ended in Columbus, Ohio.
 In 2009 the show embarked on its third tour of Europe.
 Between 2011 and 2012, it visited over 50 cities in South Africa, Australia, New Zealand, Asia, Eastern Europe, and North America.

 Saltimbancos final performance took place in Montreal on 30 December 2012.

 Saltimbanco has been to many different regions, here is the list of all of them.